The Hyperice HyperVolt is one of the first and most well-known percussive massage devices.

 We can't talk about HyperVolt alternatives without mentioning the Theragun.

-It sells for even more than the HyperVolt though, and while it's a very good massager, it still shares some of the drawbacks of the HyperVolt: high price ($299-599), limited range of massage heads (4) and limited speed settings (5 in total).
+It sells for even more than the HyperVolt, and while it's a very good device it still shares some of the drawbacks of the HyperVolt: high price, limited range of massage heads (only 4) and limited speed settings (the Theragun has 5 speeds).

 The Opove and ExoGun are both popular low-price alternatives.
 The Opove is a very similar looking device to the HyperVolt, with the same basic features, including 3 speeds, but only 30lb of stall force and only 4 massage heads.
-The Opove costs less though at $199.
+It costs $199.

-The ExoGun has some advantages over the HyperVolt.
-It has the same basic features again, but 6 speed settings instead of 3 and costs $199 - $100 less than the basic HyperVolt at $299.
+The ExoGun has a few advantages over the HyperVolt.
+It has basically the same features, but 6 speed settings instead of 3 and costs only $199 - $100 less than the basic HyperVolt.

-Finally, there's the AlphaGun X. The AlphaGun is similar to the HyperVolt in design, and both have a powerful brushless motor, quiet-glide technology, strong outer casing and a carrying case.
-The basic features are the same.
+Finally, there's the AlphaGun V6.
+The AlphaGun is similar to the HyperVolt in design, and both have a powerful brushless motor, quiet-glide technology, strong outer casing and a carrying case (included free with the AlphaGun).
+Many of the basic features are the same.

-But in addition to that, the AlphaGun X has 30 speed settings instead of 3, up to 5 hours battery life (instead of 3), 8 massage heads (instead of 5) and is cheaper than any of the alternatives discussed so far - its currently on sale for $179.
+But in addition to that, the AlphaGun V6 has 30 speed settings instead of 3, up to 4 hours battery life (instead of 3), 7 massage heads (instead of 5) and is cheaper than any of the alternatives discussed so far - its $129 (delivery in the US is free).
+This price also includes a carry case.

-The AlphaGun X has the same stall force (50lb) and a slightly higher RPM of 3,500, so overall the power level is very similar.
+The AlphaGun V6 has about the same stall force (45lb vs 40lb with the HyperVolt) and the same RPM of 3,200, so overall the power level is similar.

-However, the combination of 10x the number of speeds and more massage heads makes the AlphaGun X capable of a much wider range of massage programs - e.g. for different body parts, for when you're very sore, if you only want a very gentle massage, etc.
+Also, the combination of 10x the number of speed levels and more massage heads makes the AlphaGun capable of a much wider range of massage programs - e.g. for different body parts, for when you're very sore, if you only want a very gentle massage, etc.

-Not only does it have a much lower minimum speed (of 1,000 RPM), but you'll be able to increase the intensity much more gradually between the Alpha's 30 speeds compared to the HyperVolt's 3.
+Not only does it have a much lower minimum speed (of 1,600 RPM), but you'll be able to increase the intensity much more gradually when required between the Alpha's 30 speeds than the HyperVolt's 3.

-Finally, the AlphaGun is currently on sale at $179 (reduced from $299), making it $120 cheaper than the HyperVolt.
+Finally, the AlphaGun is currently on sale at $129 (reduced from $249), making it much cheaper than the HyperVolt (even when it's on sale).

 Key reasons to consider the AlphaGun instead:

-1. The AlphaGun is $120 cheaper than the HyperVolt.
-The AlphaGun X comes with more speeds, heads and battery life and costs $120 less than the HyperIce HyperVolt (and the AlphaGun comes with a free case).
+1. The AlphaGun is $170 cheaper than the HyperVolt.
+The AlphaGun V6 comes with more speeds, heads and battery life and costs $170 less than the HyperIce HyperVolt.

-4. The AlphaGun has a 3,500 RPM motor.
-The max speed of the AlphaGun X is slightly higher than the HyperVolt's 3,200 max RPM and the minimum speed is much lower - so it has a wider range of speed (massage intensity) settings.
+4. The AlphaGun has a 3,200 RPM motor.
+The max speed of the AlphaGun X is the same as the HyperVolt and the minimum speed is much lower - so it has a wider range of speed (massage intensity) settings.

-The AlphaGun offers very similar features to the HyperVolt, but for $120 less and with extra features including more speed settings and more massage heads.
+Essentially, the AlphaGun offers very similar features to the HyperVolt, but for $170 less and with extra features including more speed settings and more massage heads.

 Four key reasons to try the AlphaGun instead:

-2. The Alpha has more massage heads: 8 compared to 5 with the Hypervolt
+2. The Alpha has more massage heads: 7 compared to 5 with the HyperVolt

 3. The AlphaGun has a digital control panel and 10x as many speed settings

-4. The AlphaGun has a 3,500 RPM motor - the higher max speed than the HyperVolt
+4. The AlphaGun has a 3,200 RPM motor - same RPM as the HyperVolt

-5. The AlphaGun is shipped free from Chicago and usually delivered in about 3-7 days.
+5. The AlphaGun is shipped free with FedEx and usually delivered in about 2-7 days.

-So, for a limited time you can get a powerful and versatile massage gun for $120 less by choosing the AlphaGun X.
+So, for a limited time you can get a powerful and versatile massage gun for $170 less by choosing the AlphaGun V6.